peterhinch/micropython-tft-gui/README.md

 There are no methods for normal access.

-## Class Buttonset: a button with multiple states
+## Class Buttonset: emulate a button with multiple states

+Drawn using graphics primitives.

 A ``Buttonset`` groups a number of buttons together to implement a button which toggles between states each time it is pressed.
 For example it might toggle between a green Start button and a red